robertrosenbusch/gfx803_rocm/README.md

 > [!WARNING]
 > It takes a _lot_ of time and Storage space to compile.
 Keep your head up

-1. install the docker-subsystem / docker.io on your linux system
-2. download the latest file version of this github-repos vi git clone
 4. build your Docker image via `docker build -f  Dockerfile_rocm63_pt25 . -t 'rocm63_pt25:latest'`
 5. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -p 8188:8188 -v /YOUR/LOCAL/COMFYUI/CHECKPOINTS:/comfy/ --name rocm63_pt25 rocm63_pt25:latest bash`
 6. install ComfyUI and download a Model inside the container (/comfyui) _OR_ use [my ComfyUI-Container-Dockerfile](https://github.com/robertrosenbusch/gfx803_rocm/blob/main/Dockerfile_rocm63_comfyui)
 7. After installing ComfyUI _reinstall_ pytorch and torchvision wheels into your ComfyUI-Python-Environment.
-You will find the Polaris compiled Python-Wheel-Files into the `/pytorch/dist` and `/vision/dist` Directory.
+You will find the Polaris compiled Python-Wheel-Files into the `/pytorch/dist`, `/vision/dist` and `/audio/dist` Directory.
 > [!NOTE]
 > 1. Since ROCm 6.0 you have to use the _`--lowvram`_ option at ComfyUI's main.py to create correct results. *Dont know why* ...
 > 2. Since PyTorch 2.4 you have to use the _`MIOPEN_LOG_LEVEL=3`_ Environment-Var to surpress HipBlas-Warnings. *Dont know why* ...

-# Install Ollama and Open-Webui for ROCm 6.3
-> [!NOTE]
-> You should have at least 8 GB of RAM available to run up to 7B models, and two GFX803 cards to run the 13B models

-1. install the docker-subsystem / docker.io on your linux system
-2. download the latest file version of this github-repos vi git clone
-3. build your Docker image via `docker build -f Dockerfile_rocm63_ollama . -t 'rocm63_ollama:latest'`
-4. start the container via: `docker run -it --device=/dev/kfd --device=/dev/dri --group-add=video --ipc=host --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -p 8080:8080 -p 11434:11434 --name rocm63_ollama rocm63_ollama:latest bash`
-5. Enter to the Dockercontainer `docker exec -ti rocm63_ollama bash`
-6. [download a model](https://ollama.com/search) you need for e.g. `./ollama run deepseek-r1:1.5b`
-7. Start Open-WebUI `open-webui serve &`
-8. Open your Webbrowser `http://YOUR_LOCAL_IP:8080` to use Open-WebUI
-9. For Benchmark your downloaded Models use `python /llm-benchmark/benchmark.py`